littleosbook/aenix/doc/book/segmentation.md

 code (to put in `cs`) (Execute-only or Execute-Read) and one to read and write data (Read/Write) (to put in the other segment registers).

-The DPL specifies the privilege levels required to execute in this segment.
+The DPL specifies the privilege levels required to execute in this segment. x86 allows for four privilege levels (PL), 0 to 3, where PL0 is the most privileged.
+In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used (although MINIX uses all levels).
+The kernel should be able to do anything, so it "runs in PL0" (uses segments with DPL set to 0), and user-mode processes should run in PL3.
+The current privilege level (CPL) is determined by the segment selector in `cs`.

 Since we are now executing in kernel mode (PL0), the DPL should be 0.
 The segments we need are described in table 5-1.